-- 174. The Letter is arbitrary and capricious because it fails to consider important aspects of the problem, including the Letter's interference with Title VI, of the Civil Rights Act of 1964, 42 U.S.C. §§ 2000d, et seq., its implementing regulations, and longstanding guidance on the provision of equitable and inclusive education and closely related values of diversity, including the requirement that schools with a history of racial discrimination make proactive efforts to overcome the effects of prior discrimination, 34 C.F.R. § 100.3(b)(6)(i), and longstanding Title VI and other ED guidance regarding language access and disability access. - 175.
-The Letter is arbitrary and capricious because it fails to consider important aspects of the problem, including its interference with the administration of ESSA, see 20 U.S.C. § 7906a, id. § 7909; GEPA, see 20 U.S.C. § 1232a, and the DEOA, 20 U.S.C. § 3403, insofar as the Letter intrudes on and otherwise directs, supervises, or controls curriculum, programs of instruction, and instructional materials. - 176.
+- 197. The Letter is arbitrary and capricious because it fails to consider important aspects of the problem, including the Letter's interference with Title VI, of the Civil Rights Act of 1964, 42 U.S.C. §§ 2000d, et seq., its implementing regulations, and longstanding guidance on the provision of equitable and inclusive education and closely related values of diversity, including the requirement that schools with a history of racial discrimination make proactive efforts to overcome the effects of prior discrimination, 34 C.F.R. § 100.3(b)(6)(i), the prohibition on schools from using "criteria or methods of administration that have the effect of subjecting individuals to discrimination because of their race, color, or national origin, or have the effect of defeating or substantially impairing accomplishment of the objectives of the program as respect individuals of a particular race, color, or national origin," id.
+34 C.F.R. § 100.3(b)(2), and longstanding Title VI and other ED guidance, including regarding language access and disability access. - 198.
+The Letter is arbitrary and capricious because it fails to consider important aspects of the problem, including its interference with the administration of ESSA, see, e.g., 20 U.S.C. § 7906a, id. § 7909; GEPA, see 20 U.S.C. § 1232a, DEOA, 20 U.S.C. § 3403, and HEOA, 20 U.S.C. § 1132-2, insofar as the Letter intrudes on and otherwise directs, supervises, or controls curriculum, programs of instruction, and instructional materials. - 199.
 The Letter is arbitrary and capricious because it overstates and misstates case law interpreting Title VI of the Civil Rights Act of 1964, 42 U.S.C. §§ 2000d, et seq. and the Equal Protection Clause, including SFFA v.
-Harvard, 600 U.S. 181 (2023). - 177.
+Harvard, 600 U.S. 181 (2023). - 200.
 The letter is arbitrary and capricious because it is pretextual.
-While the Letter purports to address discrimination, its adoption of terms and prohibitions bear no reasonable relationship to that purpose and demonstrates instead that ED is seeking to eliminate ideologies, practices, and programming with which it disagrees. - 178.
-The Letter is arbitrary and capricious because it fails to consider the enormous costs the Letter will impose, including significant costs to Plaintiffs, states, local education institutions, schools, and institutes of higher education.
-The Letter also fails to consider the federalism implications that intrusions into state and local education curriculum, programming, training, instructional materials, and other activities will have on these governmental entities, which will cause substantial harm and confusion to them, Plaintiffs, and students. - 179.
-The Letter is therefore "arbitrary, capricious, [or] an abuse of discretion . . . . " 5 U.S.C. § 706(2)(A).
+While the Letter purports to address discrimination, its adoption of terms and prohibitions bear no reasonable relationship to that purpose and demonstrates instead that ED is seeking to eliminate ideologies, practices, and programming with which it disagrees.

-180. As a result of Defendants' unlawful conduct, Plaintiffs have suffered and will continue to suffer irreparable harm.
+- 201. The Letter is arbitrary and capricious because it fails to consider the enormous costs the Letter will impose, including significant costs to Plaintiffs, states, local education institutions, schools, and institutes of higher education.
+The Letter also fails to consider the federalism implications that intrusions into state and local education curriculum, programming, training, instructional materials, and other activities will have on these governmental entities, which will cause substantial harm and confusion to them, Plaintiffs, and students. - 202.
+The Letter is therefore "arbitrary, capricious, [or] an abuse of discretion " 5 U.S.C. § 706(2)(A). - 203.
+As a result of Defendants' unlawful conduct, Plaintiffs have suffered and will continue to suffer irreparable harm.